U.S. diplomats urging nations to ramp up PPE production, seeking to buy supplies

 A senior State Department official said the information gathered by diplomats will be entered into a central “tracker.”

-“We'll track that and then forward it to other agencies such as FEMA that are basically working on a supply chain issue for the U.S.,” the official said.
+“We'll track that and then forward it to other agencies such as FEMA that are basically working on a supply chain issue for the U.S.,” said the official, who was not authorized to speak on the record so spoke on the condition of anonymity.
 “And hopefully we can match up external suppliers and external sources with states and entities in the U.S. that actually need them.”

 The push to get other countries to ramp up production, including for purchase by the U.S., comes as Trump faces scrutiny for his refusal to use the Defense Production Act to compel U.S. manufacturers to shift their production to making ventilators, masks and other urgently needed items.

-At the same time, in other parts of the world, the United States continues to give away that same equipment to countries in need in hopes of slowing the spread of the virus.
-Last week the U.S. Embassy in Tashkent donated 10,000 gloves, 10,200 masks, 1,400 isolation gowns and 200 pairs of protective goggles to be distributed across Uzbekistan, according to a press release Tuesday from the U.S. Agency for International Development.
+At the same time, in other parts of the world, the United States continues to give away that same equipment to countries in need in the hopes of slowing the spread of the virus.
+Last week the U.S. Embassy in Tashkent, the capital of Uzbekistan, donated 10,000 gloves, 10,200 masks, 1,400 isolation gowns and 200 pairs of protective goggles to be distributed across the country, according to a press release Tuesday from the U.S. Agency for International Development.